whitetreebible/whitetreebible.github.io/docs/en/index.md

 This project is in early development.
 [Stay tuned for updates](../about/get-email-updates/)!

 ### [Blog](https://blog.whitetreebible.com)
 A blog where I share insights, reflections, and technical details about the projects.
-It also includes articles on Bible study techniques and software development.
+It also includes articles on Bible study techniques, interesting Bible connections discovered, and the intersection between software and Bible.

 ### Hebrew Flashcards
-A web app to help users learn and memorize Hebrew vocabulary through flashcards and daily reading.
+An app to help users learn and memorize Hebrew vocabulary through flashcards and daily reading.

 Doesn't exist, yet, but it'd be cool to build.